errobicheau/errobicheau/README.md

 <br>
 <p>
-Software Engineer, Kinesiology Graduate, exercise enthusiast.
+Software Engineer, Kinesiology Graduate, health and wellness enthusiast.
 I enjoy the thoughtful and pragmatic approach to practical and impactful solutions that software development provides.
 Check out some of my work below.

 See [my website](https://ericr.netlify.app/portfolio.html) for more information and to get in touch!
 </p>